luiscoco/JavaSE_OOP_summary/README.md

 ![image](https://github.com/luiscoco/JavaSE_OOP_summary/assets/32194879/283f8b2a-a577-45e9-a405-1814e02cf56b)

-Polymorphism in Java is a concept that allows objects of different classes to be treated as objects of a common class
+Polymorphism is a key concept in object-oriented programming that allows objects to be treated as instances of their parent class rather than their actual class

-It enables objects to behave differently based on their specific class type
+This enables multiple forms of behaviors through a common interface

 In Java, we use method **overloading** and method **overriding** to achieve polymorphism